 Below is a simple example of the kind of email funnel that can convert well.
 Since every funnel and audience are different, you need to test it out and optimize it from time to time.

 Having a funnel and optimizing it is a great way to grow your income.
 It allows you to make sure each person joining your email list goes through the same experience.

 Above I have shown a very simple email funnel, but the concept remains the same.
 Segment people based on their interests and monetize them based on it.

 If you have a good following of your blog and you’re seen as an authority in your niche, you can conduct paid workshops and leverage your blog to get registrations.

-A very good example of this is the Problogger events.
+A very good example of this is Problogger events.
 Darren Rowse, the owner of Problogger blog and Podcast, uses his blog/podcast to get people to attend these events.
-Since he is already seen as an authority in the blogging world and has a huge following of bloggers, it makes it easier to get to people who are a right fit for these kinds of events.
+Since he is already seen as an authority in the blogging world and has a huge following of bloggers, it makes it easier to get to people who are the right fit for these kinds of events.

 I have also started using this technique in India.
 I am a co-host of the Blogging Retreat in the Himalayas, where we conduct is 3-day intensive workshops on basic and advanced blogging.